-Under existing law, the Lanterman Developmental Disabilities Services Act, the State Department of Developmental Services is responsible for providing various services and supports to individuals with developmental disabilities, and for ensuring the appropriateness and quality of those services and supports.
+Under existing law, the Lanterman Developmental Disabilities Services Act, the State Department of Developmental Services is responsible for providing various services and supports to individuals AB 2809 - 2 -

+with developmental disabilities, and for ensuring the appropriateness and quality of those services and supports.
 Under existing law, the department contracts with regional centers to provide services and supports to persons with developmental disabilities.
 The services and supports to be provided to a regional center consumer are contained in an individual program plan (IPP), developed in accordance with prescribed requirements.

-This bill would require regional centers to give certain information and materials to a consumer or his or her parents, legal guardian, conservator, or authorized representative, or both, at the time of development, scheduled review, or modification of a consumer's IPP or IFSP and would require that information and those materials to be made available in threshold languages, as defined.
+This bill would require regional centers to give certain information and materials provide certain information to a consumer or his or her parents, legal guardian, conservator, or authorized representative, or both, at the time of development, scheduled review, or modification of a consumer's IPP or IFSP and would require that information and those materials to be made available in threshold languages, as defined.

 Existing law also requires a regional center to only purchase applied behavioral analysis (ABA) services or intensive behavioral intervention services when the parent or parents of minor consumers receiving services participate in the intervention plan for the consumers.
+Existing law includes completion of group instruction on the basics of behavior intervention within the definition of "parent participation."

 This bill would require the regional center, when determining the extent of parent participation to consider any relevant hardships suffered by a parent or parents that may constitute a barrier to the consumer accessing those services.
-The bill would require the hardships to be documented in the IPP or IFSP and reviewed annually every six months to determine if there has been a change in circumstances.
+The bill would require the hardships to be documented in the IPP or IFSP and reviewed every six months to determine if there has been a change in circumstances. prohibit a parent's or caregiver's noncompletion of group instruction on the basics of behavior intervention from being used to deny, delay, or reduce ABA or intensive behavioral intervention services if the parent or caregiver demonstrates hardship in accessing or attending group instruction classes.
+The bill would require the IPP or IFSP team to review the parent's or caregiver's demonstration of hardship every 6 months.